Edited May 2016

 But the implications of the film are more general than Whale’s implicit homosexuality; representationally tracing straight lines from the film to “homosexuality” flattens the mystique and bull-in-a-china-shop anarchy of a film that is more vested in upending and questioning normality, opening itself up to new experiences, rather than stitching itself back up with closed answers and specific readings.
 A more apt phrase for the film might be that it is sexually curious, or experimenting, rather than specifically homosexual.
 But then, the film’s undyingly oddball sensibility and proclivity for experimentation defies notions of sexuality altogether.

-In fact, a strong reading can be made for the Monster’s own asexuality.
-It’s of note that he reaches out to his Bride not as a lover but as a “friend”, the kind of non-gendered relationship he found in the Old Hermit as well.
+In fact, as has been pointed out before me, a strong reading can be made for the Monster’s own asexuality in his eternal search for a non-gendered “friend”.
 If anything, the film quite clearly prods around with the idea of sexuality and gender as constructed rather than innate.
 It can be read, perhaps, as a pro-universal-bisexuality film, or a film more interested in questioning the idea of sexuality than in any one specific reading of it.
 It defies expectation, and limiting it to a reductionist commentary on Whale’s homosexuality seems paltry and incomplete for the ever-elusive Bride of Frankenstein, a work that is just dying for a more open-ended, fluxional, mobile interpretation that always slips away from singular, static readings based on narrative.
 What matters here is not the answer the film finds, but that the film is always interrogating and discovering new possibilities for itself.
 It’s a restless sort of cinema, and we’d do best to treat it restlessly.

 Besides, where the film ultimately arrives thematically is less important than how it gets there, and Bride of Frankenstein gets there on a train of prismatic visual and aural fantastique, a train of pure lightning-bolt energy.
 It comes wrapped in a gloriously macabre, surreal vision of the world, the kind epitomized by the German Expressionism of the ’20s and still leaving an impression here in 1935.
 We’re treated to elongated shadows and angles and sets that go on forever but don’t seem to make any sense, all of which match the wildly exaggerated mannerisms of the characters.
 Here though, it’s played with a less disconcerting attitude than many German Expressionist films, replaced by, of all things, human warmth and a delicious, chaotic energy for playing around with sets and angles just for the hell of it.
 What we get here, as with the film’s humanization of the “Monster” as the “other”, is a playful attitude toward reality, an exaggerated implication that what we know to be human, or to be reality, is itself the product of stagecraft like this film.
 In this regard, Bride’s scenery is an extension of its characters, or perhaps they are just extensions of the dementedly loopy world around them.
 We half expect it will be openly revealed as a theater production, with everything so obviously distorted and the actors so self-consciously hamming it up.